Starting Small and Making It Big

 Chapter 1

-MY DAD, Gus Cummings, was considered too old for military service during World War II.
-He spent the war years working for Bethlehem Steel Company at Fore River Shipyard in Quincy, Massachusetts, and took great personal pride in his work: painting the interiors of destroyers and light cruisers.
+MY DAD, Gus Cummings, was classified as too old for military service during World War II.
+He spent the war years working for Bethlehem Steel Corporation at Fore River Shipyard in Quincy, Massachusetts, and he took great personal pride in his work: painting the interiors of destroyers and light cruisers.

 Sometimes he would spend a week just painting the intricate interior of a major gun turret, and he always stressed to me how important it was that he did his job correctly—even when his work couldn’t be seen.
 Dad abhorred the waste, theft, and inefficiency he saw daily at the shipyard, and I remember him frequently telling my mother how lax the company was about workers repeatedly stealing tools and supplies by carrying them out under their coats or in their lunch boxes at the end of the day.
 (Read more)